Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

 In fact, active particles generally do have an orientation, such as a swimming direction, but this can be ignored at large scales (in the absence of Goldstone modes arising from long range orientational order), because the corresponding order parameters are not conserved and therefore relax quickly compared to the diffusive relaxation of the scalar field~\cite{Cates:15}.
 On the other hand, although not treated explicitly in our theory, the orientational order need not vanish locally.
 For instance in the phase separation of self-propelled particles, the particles around the edges of a dense droplet, where $\nabla\phi$ is large, are oriented on average up the density gradient, because any that swim in the other direction will leave the droplet immediately.
 This and other `bottom-up' connections to particle models are discussed in Sec.~\ref{sec:particle-models} below.

 A crucial concept for phase separating systems is the interfacial tension.
 In equilibrium fluid-fluid systems, a single interfacial tension describes multiple phenomena, such as the interfacial free energy cost~\cite{Onuki}; the effects of interfacial curvature on domain growth via the Ostwald process~\cite{Bray}; and the amplitudes and relaxation rates of thermal capillary waves~\cite{rowlinson2013molecular}.
 Activity lifts this degeneracy in a remarkable way: while the Ostwald process and capillary waves each remain governed by an interfacial tension, these need not be equal.
 Moreover, each can turn negative at sufficiently strong activity; surprisingly, this can happen without destroying phase separation entirely.
+It should be further observed that these effects are not related to the ambiguity in defining the interfacial tensions that is present even in equilibrium systems due to how the boundary between the two phases is identified~\cite{rowlinson2013molecular}.

 In the rest of Section~\ref{sec:AMB+} we show how such predictions emerge from Active Model B+, a minimal model introduced in Sec.~\ref{subsec:AMB+}, whose phase diagram is summarized in Fig.~\ref{fig:phi+-}.
 We review the effect of activity on the binodals in Secs.~\ref{subsec:AMB+binodals},\ref{subsec:pseudo-variables} and on the interfacial profile in Sec.~\ref{Sec:interfacial-shape}.
 In Sec.~\ref{subsec:AMB+Ostwald} we show that activity can send the Ostwald process into reverse, thereby providing a generic route to microphase separation and bubbly phase separation.
 Sec.~\ref{subsec:AMB+coarsening} addresses coarsening dynamics, while Section~\ref{subsec:AMB+capillary} describes how activity modifies the dynamics of capillary waves, giving a second route to microphase separation via an active foam state.
 After reviewing the properties of these various states in Sec.~\ref{subsec:statistical}, we discuss the impact of activity on nucleation in Sec.~\ref{subsec:AMB+nucleation} and on interfacial roughening in Sec.~\ref{subsec:AMB+roughening}.
 Sec.~\ref{subsec:critical} concerns the universality class of the critical point for active phase separation.
 Finally, in Sec.~\ref{subsec:AMH} we turn from dry systems to the wet case, where in addition to a conserved scalar density, there is a conserved fluid momentum.
 This is described by a second minimal model, Active Model H.